BeAPI/ACF-PHP-Recovery/Readme.md

 4. Check the boxes next to the fieldsets to import and then click the 'Import' button.
 5. The fieldset are imported into the database with '(Recovered)' postfixed to the title.

+* It currently only works with ACF 3 and is not working with ACF 4 yet. *